 (3) There is an acceptance of goods within the meaning of this section when the buyer does any act in relation to the goods which recognises a pre-existing contract of sale whether there be an acceptance in performance of the contract or not.

-[Section 4 amended by No. 113 of 1965 s.
+[Section 4 amended: No. 113 of 1965 s.
 8(1).]

-Subject-matter of contract
+Division 3 — Subject matter of contract

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 5. Existing or future goods

 (1) The goods which form the subject of a contract of sale may be either existing goods, owned or possessed by the seller, or goods to be manufactured or acquired by the seller, after the making of the contract of sale, in this Act called future goods.